RenderKit/ospray/doc/api.md

                                `OSP_STEREO_SIDE_BY_SIDE`

+                               `OSP_STEREO_TOP_BOTTOM` (left eye at top half)

   float interpupillaryDistance distance between left and right eye when
-                               stereo is enabled
+                               stereo is enabled, default 0.0635
   ----- ---------------------- -----------------------------------------
-  : Parameters accepted by the perspective camera.
+  : Addtional parameters accepted by the perspective camera.

 Note that when computing the `aspect` ratio a potentially set image region (using `imageStart` & `imageEnd`) needs to be regarded as well.